moku-io/graphql-filters/README.md

 end
 ```

+By default the filters are based on the `type`.
+If you need them to be based on a different type (for example if the result will be wrapped in another object), you can declare it with `filtered_type`, which has the same API as `type`.

 Using either of these resolvers for a `routes` field will generate all the necessary input types to make a query like this:

 ```graphql